mautic/developer-documentation-new/docs/rest_api/segments.rst

 .. vale on

+Retrieves a list of Segments that are available to the current User.

 .. code-block:: php

    <?php

    $segments = $segmentApi->getUserSegments();

-Get a list of Segments available to the current user.

 .. vale off